magento/merchdocs/src/getting-started/contribute.md

 ## Working with collaborative documentation

-As a Magento user---regardless of whether you are an Adobe employee, partner, customer, or even a prospective customer---you have the opportunity of contributing to this documentation in several simple ways:
+As a Magento user---regardless of whether you are an Adobe employee, partner, customer, or even a prospective customer---you have the opportunity to contribute to this documentation in several simple ways:

 - Log a GitHub issue for a specific page
 - Submit a quick edit where you see basic errors